 General purpose robots including androids will not be far behind, however, and even though the mechanisms will be expensive, it is very possible that within a decade, mass production techniques could produce a household robot that might cost about the same as the family car and which could be equally as common.

 Many classes of robots and autonomous vehicles will proliferate rapidly once the technology has been achieved.
 These include “companion” robots that watch over the young, the elderly, and the infirm providing companionship and entertainment; some that safeguard those with Alzheimer’s/dementia just to name a few.
 Robots will build other robots to produce all kinds of goods and services and general productivity will skyrocket.
 Soon robots will be doing all the things humans find tedious, dirty, and dangerous.
-Robots enhanced with our Computational Knowledge will achieve the New Sapience vision: “Technology Liberating Humanity.”
+Robotic Sapiens will achieve the New Sapience vision: “Technology Uplifting Humanity.”